oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-33-logicallocation-object.md

 This is not always possible, for two reasons:

-- For certain values of `logicalLocation.kind` ([§3.33.7](#logicallocation-object--kind-property)), there is no language syntax to specify the fully qualified name.
+- For certain values of `logicalLocation.kind` ([sec](#logicallocation-object--kind-property)), there is no language syntax to specify the fully qualified name.

 > EXAMPLE 2: Suppose the logical location is the local variable `pBuffer` in the C++ method `"N::C::f(void)"`. `logicalLocation.kind` is `"variable"`.
 There is no way to express the fully qualified name in C++.
 The SARIF producer might choose a fully qualified name such as `"N::C::f(void)?pBuffer"`.